gmc-code/PC-Python/docs/pillow/load_an_image.rst

     | Returns an object with pixels indexed by [x, y]
     | Image is the image which will have its pixel data loaded.

-| The code below laods the pixel data for an image then converts the data using its pixel values to create a black and white image.
+| The code below loads the pixel data for an image then converts the data using its pixel values to create a black and white image.

 .. code-block:: python